ProIntegritate/GreyHackGame/README.md

 router.acl               - Router ACL changer.

 ** Ported Unix commands **
-uniq                     - Print unique strings from a text file. which                    - Find a file anywhere on the system. grep                     - Find strings in text file. date                     - Show current date and time lc                       - LineCount, counds lines in a text file
+uniq                     - Print unique strings from a text file.
+(Rewritten) sort                     - Sorts lines in a text file.
+(Rewritten) grep                     - Find strings in text file.
+(Rewritten) which                    - Find a file anywhere on the system. date                     - Show current date and time lc                       - LineCount, counds lines in a text file